jjmpsp/jjmpsp.github.io/_pages/travel.md

 ## My travels

 Up until 2011 I had only ever been on holiday to Spain.
-This was partly due to the fact I had a massive fear of flying
+This was partly due to the fact I had a huge fear of flying

 [Beavis And Butthead: Do America](https://www.youtube.com/watch?v=Cr4RdSLAG7I)